awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/REGISTRATION_API_SPEC.md

     "valid": false,
     "expired": false,
     "used": true,
-    "reason": "Token has already been used"
+    "reason": "This registration form has already been submitted.
+Each link can only be used once.
+Please contact the admin if you need to make changes."
   }
 }
 ```